Miami Valley schools weighing options for safety protocols when school returns

-SPRINGBORO, Ohio (WDTN) –Next month, many students will head to the classroom for in-person learning, but, safely returning to in-person instruction in the fall is the top priority for districts across the Miami Valley.
+SPRINGBORO, Ohio (WDTN) — Next month, many students will head to the classroom for in-person learning, and safely returning to in-person instruction in the fall is the top priority for districts across the Miami Valley.

 “We’re going to continue to follow that playbook, and work together with health departments to watch the mandates and recommendations, and put together the safest plan we can for our students and staff,” said Mark Stefanik, the superintendent for Tipp City Schools.